quinnmclaughlin42/ad-fileshare-permissions/README.md

 </p>

 <h1>Configuring Network File Sharing and Permissions</h1>
-This tutorial outlines the implementation of network file sharing, and configuring access to users within the network<br />
+This walkthrough outlines the implementation of network file sharing, and configuring access to users within the network<br />

 <h2>Video Demonstration</h2>